 Tifblue.
-Frost and Tifwhite are also recommended; however, commercial seed production of these lupine varieties has been limited and seed is currently unavailable.
+Frost and Tifwhite are also recommended; however, commercial seed production and availability of these lupine varieties have been limited.

 Medic

 Medics are small-seeded legumes that grow on a wide range of soil types.
 Although they are well adapted, they are not considered to be highly productive forages in Florida.